oberien/das-protokoll/README.md

     + `pps = 1 / ipt`
 * it outputs the status interval (number of packets until we send a status update)

+* If the number of zero-bits in the bitmap is a power of two, send a status update
+    + Ensures enough status updates are sent in the end, when the number of missing chunks is low
+    + Doesn't reset periodic status update counters

 ## Congestion Control

 * ??
 Initially Client sends burst of packets for `RTT / m` milliseconds ??